kiba/Writings/atg/chp13_the_aftermath.md

 "We don't know," Selmak said.
 "It depends on his campaign and how stubborn and adaptive the Goa'uld are."

-"The lack of innovation shown by the Goa'uld is what we count on in order to survive.
-Now we want them to innovate.
+"The lack of innovation shown by the Goa'uld is what we count on in order to buy time.
+Now we want them to do the opposite.
 Ironic."

+"We cannot give up, no matter what we do."